 The project will result in a variety of outcomes - publications, guidelines, handbooks and other materials, which can be found on the materials page (updated during the project lifetime).

-Mobility points: Each partner city will implement a multimodal mobilty point within their pilot area.
-They will carefully plan the investment in infrastructure and then implement, in cooperation with local stakeholders and citizens, a place where the interchange between at east two (sustainable) mobility modes is facilitated.
+Mobility points: 5 partner city implemented a multimodal mobilty point within their pilot area.
+They carefully planned the investment in infrastructure and then implemented, in cooperation with local stakeholders and citizens, a place where the interchange between at east two (sustainable) mobility modes is facilitated.
 This can be done through combining bicycle racks/storage/sharing in connection to public transport hubs, parking and charging of electric cars at a station and much more.
 In the project the cities develop, implement and evaluate mobility points/stations located along bicycle super highways, commuter connections and central stations but also more private ones located in parking lots of larger employers.
 We include mobility points that develop concepts for electric cargo bikes, mobility points that are added to old central stations and mobility points that are included from the beginning in new city development plans.

-Planner's guide for sustainable urban mobility planning in city quarters: the handbook is the main outcome of the project and comprises the results from several activities.
+Planner's guide for sustainable urban mobility planning in city quarters: the guide is the main outcome of the project and comprises the results from several activities.
 It is targeted at mobility and transport planners as well as other persons working with city and mobility planning.
-The publication will contain practical achecklists, good practices, results and tips from peer reviews and testing of methods and tools - it will be a comprehensive, applicable handbook for colleagues in other European cities.
+The publication contains good practices, results and tips from peer reviews and testing of methods and tools - it is a comprehensive, applicable handbook for colleagues in other European cities.

-Toolbox for mobility management: The toolbox will compile mobility management concepts and measures for the selected target groups, a transferable checklist including the partners´ experiences.
-It will also include a "Teachers´ toolkit for mobility management", focusing especially on teachers as multipliers.
+Toolbox for mobility management: The toolbox compiles mobility management concepts and measures for the selected target groups, a transferable checklist including the partners´ experiences.
+It includes chapters on different target groups.

-Training courses for multipliers and for stakeholders: Follwoing a joint curriculum, two training courses for the project partners will be organised.
-Training materials and references to other projects, and platforms will be combined with expert input to ensure an up-to-date training on two topics that will be chosen within the consortium.
-The trainings also include different methods and tools for carrying out trainings on local level.
-Afterwards, the partners carry out trainings with their local stakeholders.
+Capacity building workshops: Follwoing a joint curriculum, two training courses for the project partners were organised.
+Training materials and references to other projects, and platforms were combined with expert input on two topics that were chosen within the consortium.
+The trainings were carried out in cooperation with the Eltis platform.
+The training material was made available for all partners to be used in local trainings, when needed.

-Citizen involvement in practice - guideline and good practices: The guideline will include up to 20 tested new and innovative methods and tools on how to involve citizens in sustainable urban mobility planning, the mobility point planning and implementation and all other activities. partner cities evaluate tools and methods and share their best tips and tricks on ow to organise a successful involvement process.
-The guidline will be accompanied with a checklist how to plan and implement a citizen involvement strategy and refer to existing knowledge available in Europe.
+Citizen involvement in practice - good practices: 15 new and innovative methods and tools on how to involve citizens in sustainable urban mobility planning, the mobility point planning and implementation and all other activities were tested by the partners.
+The cities evaluated tools and methods and shared their best tips and tricks on how to organise a successful involvement process.